 INTELENCE® can cause serious side effects including:

 - Severe skin rash and allergic reactions.
 Skin rash is a common side effect of INTELENCE®.
 Rash can be serious.
-Call your healthcare professional right away if you get a rash.
+Call your healthcare provider right away if you get a rash.
 In some cases, severe rash and allergic reaction may need to be treated in a hospital and may lead to death

 - generally ill feeling